JAlcocerT/JAlcocerT/content/blog/hardw-pc-x300.md

 > The X300 supports **2.5-inch** drives with a thickness of **7mm or 9.5mm** (which normally go up to 2TB).

-The energy consumption is reasonable, at **~15w with Linux**, Windows goes ++66%:
+The [energy consumption](https://jalcocert.github.io/JAlcocerT/tapo-p110-review/) is reasonable, at **~15w with Linux**, Windows goes ++66%:

 ![alt text](/blog_img/hardware/energy/x300-linux-w11-energy.jpg)

 > Regarding the BIOS: it can support AMD Ryzen 5xxx APUS with the right version.

-EDIT: some people commented in the youtube video that it is actually possible to plug the bigger AMD fan to the x300 with some small MOD.
+> > **EDIT**: some people commented in the youtube video that it is actually possible to plug the bigger AMD fan to the x300 with some small MOD.

 ### What am I using it for right now?

 It works really nice combined with a **Logitech k380** multi-device keyboard.

 For something more robust, I also enjoy the K120 version.

 #### Video Editing 101